Receive change notifications through webhooks

 • When a subscription is about to expire.

-• When a tenant administrator has revoked your app's permissions to read a resource.
+• When a tenant administrator revokes your app's permissions to read a resource.

 Note

-If an access token expires, notifications will not be delivered the endpoint.
-But Microsoft Graph will continue to retry sending each notification for up to 4 hours.
-So if the access token is refreshed within 4 hours of expiration, unsent notifications will be delivered.
+If an access token expires, notifications are not delivered to the endpoint.
+But Microsoft Graph continues to retry sending each notification for up to 4 hours.
+So if the access token is refreshed within 4 hours of expiration, unsent notifications are delivered.

 For more information on how to utilize lifecycle notifications for your subscription, see lifecycle notifications.